 Parallel to this remarkable special exhibition, replicas of the Paussnitz ring are being marketed in the museum shop of the Landesmuseum Halle and we were ultimately awarded the contract to produce these museum replicas.

-For the Association of Friends of the State Museum of Prehistory in Halle, which operates the local museum shop, it was important to offer high-quality replicas of the “Ring von Paußnitz” that are largely true to the original in all desired ring widths.
+For the Friends of the State Museum of Prehistory in Halle, as the operator of the museum shop there, it was important to offer particularly high-quality replicas of the “Ring of Paußnitz” in the shop that were largely true to the original and available in all desired ring sizes.

 In order to achieve this high standard, only the most modern processes were used from the start: